 Required knowledge

 biocthis is based on many other packages and in particular in those that have implemented the infrastructure needed for creating tidyverse-style R packages.
-That is usethis (Wickham, Bryan, and Barrett, 2021), devtools (Wickham, Hester, and Chang, 2021), and testthat (Wickham, 2011).
-It will also be helpful if you are familiar with styler (Müller and Walthert, 2021).
+That is usethis (Wickham, Bryan, Barrett, and Teucher, 2024), devtools (Wickham, Hester, Chang, and Bryan, 2022), and testthat (Wickham, 2011).
+It will also be helpful if you are familiar with styler (Müller and Walthert, 2024).
 Finally, we highly recommend that you run biocthis within RStudio Desktop.

 If you are asking yourself the question “Where do I start using Bioconductor?” you might be interested in this blog post.